Pablo Ferro

 Pablo Ferro (January 15, 1935 – November 16, 2018) was a Cuban-American graphic designer, film titles designer, and founder of Pablo Ferro Films.

 Childhood

 Born in Antilla, Oriente Province, Cuba, he was raised on a remote farm before emigrating to New York with his family as a teenager.
+When still living in Cuba, he was very close with his grandfather during his youth and took a lot of advice from him that shaped his future.
+During an interview conducted by Art of the Title, Ferro talked about that advice.
+He helped his grandfather a lot out on the farm fields and one day, he felt a sting while working.
+A scorpion had stung him directly in the toe.
+It was a painful experience, however, when his grandfather noticed this, in the interview Ferro said his grandfather told him, "See, I told you, you gotta keep moving.
+If you kept moving, that wouldn't have happened".
+A saying that spoke to Ferro, and something he took that to his everyday life and applied it with him during his move to America, and later during his career.

 Education

 Ferro taught himself animation from a book by Preston Blair.
 In the mid-1950s he began freelancing in the New York animation industry for Academy Pictures and Elektra Studios.
 He found his first solid job with a company that made commercials.
 It was while working there that he met and befriended former Disney animator Bill Tytla, who became a mentor.
 Another co-worker was Stan Lee, the then-future editor of Marvel Comics, with whom he created a series of science fiction adventure comics.
 In 1961 he became one of the partners to form Ferro, Mogubgub and Schwartz with animation stylist Fred Mogubgub and comics artist Lew Schwartz, and in 1964 he formed Pablo Ferro Films.